alinahid477/octantcontainer/README.md

 - **TMC cluster access kubeconfig file (downloaded from TMC)**

     When your cluster(s) is provisioned through TMC (Tanzu Mission Control) you can get a kubeconfig file from TMC.
-If there're multiple clusters then you can pretty much merge the contents.
+If there're multiple clusters then you can pretty much merge the contents (use `merlin -m -f <filename>`).

 - **From bastion host or Jump host**